munichbughunter/SevenFacette/CONTRIBUTING.md

 * [core/commonMain](https://github.com/p7s1-ctf/SevenFacette/tree/master/core/src/commonMain/kotlin/de.p7s1.qa.sevenfacette) - The shared core logic resides under the commonMain.
 * [core/jvmMain](https://github.com/p7s1-ctf/SevenFacette/tree/master/core/src/jvmMain/kotlin/de/p7s1/qa/sevenfacette) - The JVM platform native code for the core module
-* [core/jsMain](https://github.com/p7s1-ctf/SevenFacette/tree/master/core/src/jsMain/kotlin/de/p7s1/qa/sevenfacette) - The JS platform native code for the core module
+* [core/jsMain](https://github.com/p7s1-ctf/SevenFacette/tree/master/core/src/jsMain/kotlin/de.p7s1.qa.sevenfacette) - The JS platform native code for the core module
 * [web/jvmMain](https://github.com/p7s1-ctf/SevenFacette/tree/master/web/src/jvmMain/kotlin/de/p7s1/qa/sevenfacette) - The JVM specific Selenium implementation

 This list should be a good starting point.
-For more information on how to work with 7Facette's official modules, see [Contributing to 7Facette Modules][contributing-to-official-7Facette-modules].

 ### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it on [Spectrum, the official 7Facette chat](https://spectrum.chat/7facette?tab=posts).
+When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it on [Spectrum, the official 7Facette Chat](https://spectrum.chat/7facette?tab=posts).
 If you have a question around how we do things, check to see if it is documented there.
 If it is *not* documented there, please open a new discussion on the chat and ask your question.

 ## How Can I Contribute?